davidgatti/How-to-Understand-Sockets-Using-IoT/Examples/Hardware2NodeJS/README.md

 - values: are sent as integers.
 - separator: is sent as a character.

-This means that on other side, in the NodeJS app, if we want to split the string, we will compare the separator to a char symbol.
-When you’ll check the code, you’ll see what I mean.
+This means that in the NodeJS app, we'll compare the separator to a char symbol.
+If the char is different from the separator, then we’ll save our 1 and 0s in a buffer until we’ll encounter the `,`.
+When you’ll see the code, you’ll understand what I mean.

 # Schematic